TraSCE: Trajectory Steering for Concept Erasure: Introduction

-\begin{itemize} \item We show that a traditional negative prompting technique does not work and propose an alternative negative prompting strategy. \item Additionally, we propose localized loss-based guidance that helps our modified negative prompting in preventing the model from generating the undesirable concept. \item Our approach does not require any training, training data (both prompts and images), or weight updates to remove concepts from conditional diffusion models. \item We show that our approach is robust against adversarial prompts targeted towards generating not-safe-for-work (NSFW) and violence-depicting content, reducing the chances of producing harmful content by as much as 15\% from the previous state-of-the-art on some benchmarks. \item Our approach also generalizes to other concepts such as artistic styles and objects. \end{itemize}
+We summarize our contributions in this paper as follows: \begin{itemize} \item We show that a widely used negative prompting formulation does not work and propose using a different formulation instead of the widely used one. \item We propose localized loss-based guidance that helps the negative prompting in preventing the model from generating the undesirable concept. \item Our approach does not require any training, training data (either prompts and images), or weight updates to remove concepts from conditional diffusion models. \item We show that our approach is robust against adversarial prompts targeted towards generating not-safe-for-work (NSFW) and violence-depicting content, reducing the chances of producing harmful content by as much as 15\% from the previous state-of-the-art on some benchmarks. \item Our approach also generalizes to other concepts such as artistic styles and objects. \end{itemize}